-Yet, government forecasts of future vehicle travel continue to assume steady increases in driving, despite the changing trends seen over the past decade.
-Those forecasts are used to justify spending vast sums on new and expanded highways, even as repairs to existing roads and bridges remain neglected, and even as public transit systems with growing ridership face cutbacks.
+Yet, official forecasts of future vehicle travel continue to assume steady increases in driving, despite the changing trends seen over the past decade.
+Those forecasts are used to justify spending vast sums on new and expanded highways, even as repairs to existing roads and bridges remain neglected.

-“America’s transportation leaders need to wake up to the momentous changes that have taken place over the last decade,” said Baxandall.
+“Our transportation leaders need to wake up to the momentous changes that have taken place over the last decade,” said Speight.
 “The infrastructure we build today will mainly be used and paid for by the Millennials who are leading the trend away from driving.”

-The report examines a number of high-profile official transportation forecasts and finds a consistent pattern of overestimating how much Americans will drive.
-The official forecasts examined all fall above even the most conservative scenarios forecast in the report and all seem to be based on the assumption that the ongoing driving growth of the Driving Boom will last forever.
+The report examines a number of high-profile official transportation forecasts and finds a consistent pattern of overestimating how much Americans will drive and only partially revising those forecasts when they prove to be incorrect.
+The government forecasts examined all fall above even the most conservative scenarios forecast in the report and all seem to be based on the assumption that the Driving Boom’s state of ongoing growth will last forever.¬¬